Liuledian/learngit/readme.txt

-Git is version control system.
+this is version control system no.